gcardi/Anafestica/README.md

 <img src="https://i.ibb.co/ws7wRyp/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-4.png" alt="Sample registry node layout">

-Note that the state of the form has not been saved.
-Yes, the library only saves values other than the default.
+Note that the state of the form has not been saved, as the form was never closed when it was in maximized or minimized state.
+Yes, you got it right, the library only saves values other than the default.

-Since the library uses one or more singletons for serialization, the other few lines of code (to be added only once), are used to ensure that the application forms are destroyed before the aforesaid singletons.
+Since the library uses one or more singletons for the serialization process, the other few lines of code (to be added only once), are used to ensure that the application forms are destroyed before the aforesaid singletons.
 To ensure the correct behaviour, it's necessary to modify the project source file in this fashion:

 <img src="https://i.ibb.co/gt7MDYs/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-5.png" alt="Addings to project source">

+It is in fact known that "the Singleton" is more of an anti-pattern than a pattern, due to the fact that it is not possible to control his order of destruction respect to other singletons.
+Even if Forms aren't singleton per se, on some target platforms, as with specific product versions, the forms are destroyed after the singletons used to serialize the attributes on storage mediums.
+So, forcing the destruction of the forms before the WinMain exits, we can be sure that the Forms' attributes are be correctly saved when the application exits.

-In this GitHub repository there are two applications (VCL and FMX) which constitute two basic examples on how to structure an application (or modify an existing one) so that it offers persistence.
+In this GitHub repository there are two applications (VCL and FMX) which constitute two basic examples on how to structure a persistent application (or modify an existing one so that it offers persistence.)
 These applications, as well as the forms that make them up, can also be imported into the Object Repository in order to be readily available for the creation of other new forms or new applications.

 Later we will see how to easily manage custom attributes through properties.
 It is not strictly necessary to use properties, but using them certainly makes the code more readable.
 Surely you can have granular control, if you want, on the persistence process by calling the library object methods directly without going through macros.